*originally published under my old blog knottonest

 In true younger sibling fashion, she loves to get into what ever game big brother is playing, in her own little way.
 While Asher might be racing his Hotwheels, she will personify her cars and suddenly the “baby” car needs his “mama” car.
 Or maybe he is a fierce T-rex hunting plant-eaters, she is a baby dino and I am her mama dino.
 Her little “rawrs” are seriously the cutest!

 As she has grown into a more active toddler, she and Asher have grown even closer.
 They have their own communication and will be giggling and playing and the hubs and I have no idea what they are laughing about.
 They are fiercely protective over one another, love to give hugs to each other, and also like to fight like little cage fighters just any other set of siblings.

 The Demands of Toddlers

-There are still times where it hits me that Ellery is barely older than Asher was when she was born but yet he felt so much older!
+There are still times when it hits me that Ellery is barely older than Asher was when she was born but yet he felt so much older!
 As a mom, without any babies at home at the moment, it has been at times more emotional than I had anticipated.

-The infant and baby phase is so demanding on a mom physically and mentally (I see you zombie mom-solidarity sister) that you sort of look forward to days where you might get a break.
+The infant and baby phase is so demanding on a mom physically and mentally (I see you zombie mom-solidarity sister) that you sort of look forward to days when you might get a break.
 But then it comes so swiftly and now I find myself at times sad and missing the baby phase.